 Offaly students honoured with entrance awards at Trinity and UCD

+Three Offaly students have received awards which are an acknowledgement of their exceptional performance in the Leaving Certificate Examinations in 2018.

-Heartiest congratulations are extended to past pupils of Oaklands Community College, Edenderry, Odhran Cully, Diarmuid Egan and Adam Sheehan who received Entrance Exhibition Awards in Trinity College Dublin and University College Dublin recently.
+Past pupils of Oaklands Community College, Edenderry, Odhran Cully, Diarmuid Egan and Adam Sheehan received Entrance Exhibition Awards in Trinity College Dublin and University College Dublin recently.

 Leave your comment